GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 ## Create a password file

-First, modify a bit the docker-compose.yaml file located in `$WS_DIR/ZPGIT` to add the following valumes to both `zookernel` and `zoofpm`.
+First, modify the docker-compose.yaml file (located in `$WS_DIR/ZPGIT`) a bit to add the following volumes to both `zookernel` and `zoofpm`.

 ````
       - ./docker/security:/etc/zoo-security
 ````

-Then, make sure to restart your containers wiht the new settings.
+Then, make sure to restart your containers with the new settings.

 ````
 docker-compose down && docker-compose up -d